apollographql/runtime-testing-framework/docs/src/guides/hello-world.md

 ## Overriding Individual Values

-If you want to temporarily override a value (or work with an existing test plan that you don't want to edit) then you can make use of the `--value` and `--values` flags to specify overrides on the command line.
+If you want to temporarily override a value use the `--value` or `--values` flags to specify overrides on the command line:

-We can get the same effect from before using the original test plan by instead running the
-following:

 ```bash
 $ rtf run example-test-plans/hello-world/test-plan.yaml \